binaryencrypt/binaryencrypt/README.md

 15. Naruto Shippuden
 16. One Piece
 17. Redo of Healer
 18. Solo Leveling
+19. Tunnel To Summer
-19. Vermeil in Gold
+20. Vermeil in Gold

 *This list will be updated as I watch more anime!*